nf-core/spatialvi/docs/usage.md

 ### Raw spatial data

-The samplesheet for raw spatial data yet to be analysed with SpaceRanger is specified like so:
+The samplesheet for raw spatial data yet to be analysed with Space Ranger is specified like so:

 ```no-highlight